MatthewWolff/personal/README.md

-# Scraps
+# Personal configurations :o
-* A few competitve programming solutions
+* My customizations for oh-my-zsh and vim, as well as a custom prompt
-* Random code from research + fooling around
+* a butt-ton of aliases and shell scripting
-* My personal configurations for zsh, as well as a custom prompt
+  * including my own personal scripts :o
 ![](/zsh/example.png)